aptise/peter_sslers/README.md

 #### `is_active`

-If a certificate is "active" (`True` by default) then it is actively managed and should be included in generating nginx configuration.
+If a certificate is "active" (`True` by default) then it is actively managed and should be included in generating Nginx configuration.

 #### `is_deactivated` and `is_revoked`